Inference of Human's Observation Strategy for Monitoring Robot's Behavior based on a Game-Theoretic Model of Trust: Related Work

-Given that we are trying to find an monitoring strategy for the human supervisor so that the robot always chooses to execute $\pi_s$ even if there exists uncertainty about the human's model, we should situate our-self to works in the other end of the spectrum that deal with adversarial monitoring in physical \cite{paruchuri2008playing,sinha2015physical} and cyber domains \cite{sengupta2017game,schlenker2018deceiving}.
-A key difference with these works is that they lack any notion of co-operation.
+Given that we are trying to find a monitoring strategy for the human supervisor so that the robot always chooses to execute $\pi_s$ even if there exists uncertainty about the human's model, we should also consider works in the other end of the spectrum that deal with adversarial monitoring in physical \cite{paruchuri2008playing,sinha2015physical} and cyber domains \cite{sengupta2017game,schlenker2018deceiving}.
+A key difference with these works is that they lack any notion of cooperation.
 In our case, if the robot $R$ is unable to achieve the (team) goal due to violation of certain constraints and insufficient monitoring, it results in an inconvenience for $H$ too, who will then be held responsible for their failure to (1) ensure safety or (2) achieve the goal.
 Beyond these, our framework should be seen as a first-step towards repeated game modeling that will allow us to consider the development of trust on the robots and eventually, finding methods to incentive the robot to identify and respect that trust.
 Such intentions are clearly missing in adversarial settings.
 Lastly, the notion of mixed strategies that are used in most of these works does not sit well with our scenario because the probabilistic guarantees about the robot behaving safely might not be an acceptable solution in our settings.
-Thus, we can conclude that although our problem shares properties of both fully co-operative fully and adversarial settings, it exhibits significant differences to resides in the middle of the aforementioned spectrum.
+Thus, we can conclude that although our problem shares properties of both fully cooperative and fully adversarial settings, it exhibits significant differences to reside in the middle of the aforementioned spectrum.